replicatedhq/kotsadm/README.md

+# THIS REPO HAS BEEN MIGRATED TO https://github.com/replicatedhq/kots

 # Kotsadm

 Kotsadm is an installable admin console for managing Kubernetes Off-The-Shelf (KOTS) software.
 Kotsadm provides a nextgen admin experience for any KOTS application, designed to meet the needs of a wide spectrum of enterprise IT admins, from a “click-to-deploy” model to “automated operations”.